hruday21/Portfolio/KPI-Dashboard-for-HelpDesk-using-Tableau/readme.md

 This project focuses on creating a comprehensive KPI dashboard for a helpdesk system.
 The primary goals were to visualize key performance indicators, enhance operational efficiency, and provide insights to improve customer satisfaction.

 ## Key Features
-- **Real-Time Data Visualization**: Developed an interactive dashboard that displays key metrics such as ticket resolution time, user satisfaction, and agent performance.
+- **Data Visualization**: Developed an interactive dashboard that displays key metrics such as ticket resolution time, user satisfaction, and agent performance.
 - **Actionable Insights**: Provided stakeholders with insights to streamline decision-making processes and improve response times.
 - **User-Friendly Interface**: Designed intuitive visualizations that allow users to explore data easily and track performance metrics.